scriptituk/xfade-easing/README.md

 ### Generating test plots

+Plots are generated using `-p` option and customised with the `-c` option.

 Plot data is generated using the `print` function of the ffmpeg expression evaluator for the first plane and first pixel as xfade progress `P` goes from 1 to 0 at 100fps.
 It is therefore actual expression data.